applejuice8/obsidian-notes/C.md

 ```

 ## Char Input
+- After we enter the char, we will click `ENTER`
 - If no space before %c, `scanf` reads `\n (ENTER)` instead of the char
 ```c
 printf("Enter a letter: ");